 May Means Mother's Day

 Every year when Mother’s Day rolls around I wish there were just a little less hype about traditional motherhood, and a little more acknowledgement of not-so-traditional “mothers” in our midst—people who come in all colors, shapes, sizes, genders and ages.
-And more than anything, I wish there were a lot more empathy for those who suffer because mothers are being honored and they don’t fit in in quite the same wonderful way.
+And more than anything, I wish there were a lot more empathy for those who suffer because, as mothers are being honored, they don’t fit in in quite the same wonderful way.

 Let us honor them all on this day.
 Women who conceived.
 Women who bore.
 Women who reared.
 Women who lost.
 Women who let go.
 Women who made different choices.
 And people of any gender who mother.
 Happy day.
 May each of you know your worth to all of us.